 I organized my Buildroot customizations as an external config extension rather than a fork of the mainline repo.
 The mainline Buildroot version is used, but Linux and U-Boot source repos are custom forks: I still had to rely on branches maintained by Lichee Pi Nano maintainers because some of the hardware support is not merged into upstream (and might never be?).
 Luckily, Buildroot has very good support for custom source forks and branches in its build orchestration; even custom DTS files are supported.

 This is the resulting repo with Lichee Pi Nano configuration for Buildroot.
-It implements a “single-click” build for the entire OS image, based on latest vanilla Buildroot version.
+It implements a “single-click” build for the entire OS image, based on an unmodified Buildroot checkout.
 For now, only the SD card boot image is supported (no on-board SPI Flash build).
-However, I have tested booting from on-board Flash and it does work in principle, just needs better cleanup.
-Booting without SD card does seem quite slow, though.
+However, I have tested booting from on-board Flash and it does work in principle, just needs some cleanup.
+Much slower than SD card boot, though.